jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-2024+Objectives.md

 You may find this domain to be more technical than others, and if you have experience working in a security engineering role you likely have an advantage; if not, allocate extra time to this domain to ensure you have a good understanding of the topics; domain 3 is weighted around 13%

 - **Advanced Encryption Standard (AES)**: uses the Rijndael symmetric algorithm and is the US gov standard for the secure exchange of sensitive but unclassified data; AES uses key lengths of 128, 192, and 256 bits, and a fixed block size of 128 bits, achieving a higher level of security than the older DES algorithm
-- **Algorithm**: a mathematical function that is used in the encryption and decryption process; can be simply or very complex; also defined as a set of instructions by which encryption and decryption is done
+- **Algorithm**: a mathematical function that is used in the encryption and decryption process; can be simple or very complex; also defined as a set of instructions by which encryption and decryption is done
 - **Argon2**: a secure key derivation and password hashing algorithm designed to protect against brute-force and side-channel attacks; it was the winner of the Password Hashing Competition in 2015 and is considered highly secure and efficient, especially for systems requiring robust password protection
 - **ASLR**: Address space layout randomization (ASLR) is a memory-protection process for operating systems (OSes) that guards against buffer-overflow attacks by randomizing the location where system executables are loaded into memory
 - **Block Mode Encryption**: using fixed-length sequences of input plaintext symbols as the unit of encryption
 - **Block cipher**: method of encrypting text that produces ciphertext, where a cryptographic key and algorithm are applied to a block of data at once/as a group, instead of one bit at a time; takes a number of bits and encrypts them in a single unit, padding the plaintext to achieve a multiple of the block size; the Advanced Encryption Standard (AES) algorithm uses 128-bit blocks
 - **Cipher**: always meant to hide the true meaning of a message; always secret; types of ciphers include transposition, substitution, stream, and block
-- **Ciphertext**: altered form of a plaintext message so as to be unreadable for anyone expect the intended recipients (it's a secret)
+- **Ciphertext**: altered form of a plaintext message so as to be unreadable for anyone except the intended recipients (it's a secret)
 - **Cleartext**: any information that is unencrypted, although it might be in an encoded form that is not easily human-readable (such as base64 encoding)
 - **Cloud Controls Matrix (CCM)**: Cloud Security Alliance (CSA) framework designed to provide security principles to guide cloud vendors and assist prospective cloud customers in assessing the risks of cloud usage
 - **Cloud Security Posture Management (CSPM)**: identifies and remediates risk by automating visibility, uninterrupted monitoring, threat detection, and remediation workflows searching for misconfigurations across cloud environments and infrastructure such as Infrastructure as a Service (IaaS), Platform as a Service (PaaS), and Software as a Service (SaaS); these tools can also perform incident response, remediation recommendations, and compliance monitoring